Parsl/parsl/docs/userguide/apps.rst

 ^^^^^^^

 A Python app returns an AppFuture (see :ref:`label-futures`) as a proxy for the results that will be returned by the app once it is executed.
-This future can be inspected to obtain task status, be used to wait for the result, and when complete, present the output Python object(s) returned by the app.
+This future can be inspected to obtain task status; and it can be used to wait for the result, and when complete, present the output Python object(s) returned by the app.
 In case of an error or app failure, the future holds the exception raised by the app.

 Limitations